hyperledger-labs/harmonia/docs/r3/architecture_principles.md

 Standards require reference implementations to accelerate the adoption within their protocols, these reference implementations should be open source.

 7. Patterns anchored around Wallet/Asset holders not bridges in the first instance
-New DLT business platforms are natively designed to operate without message brokers and their standard patterns will revolve around the banks (wallet/asset holders) deploying the required interop orchestration (based on reference implementations)
+New DLT business platforms are natively designed to operate without message brokers and their standard patterns will revolve around the banks (wallet/asset holders) deploying the required interop orchestration (based on reference implementations).